longan-link/dotpack_pyclient/readme.md

 # readme

-Python client for dotpack ( Eliteu Programable led matrix bag )
+Python client for dotPack ( Eliteu Programable led matrix bag )

+The simulator only works with JupyterLab.

 # Install